Development

 pip install -e '.[dev]'

-We no longer recommend ruby-sass as there have been compatibility issues with recent versions.
+We no longer recommend sassc/LibSass because LibSass has reached end of life and no longer receives updates.
+We also no longer recommend ruby-sass as there have been compatibility issues with recent versions.

 Configuration